isaaclanre/hng-backend-v2/README.md

 If the previous line is successful you will find the output file named "filename.output.csv" in this same directory.

+Note: If you want to generate the file again, please delete the output file that has been generated already.

 Thank you for using this script.

 It was created with 🤍 by isaacolanre